 Application Drop Off

 First impressions are everything for your company, and if you have a complicated application, your talent will run the opposite way.
-60 percent of job seekers quit in the middle of filling out online job applications because of length or complexity, according to a CareerBuilder study.
+60% of job seekers quit in the middle of filling out online job applications because of length or complexity, according to a CareerBuilder study.
 To prevent this drop-off at the beginning of your process, provide constant engagement to keep your talent in the feedback loop.
 Help your talent see their progress visually with clear stages of completion in a mobile-friendly form—meeting your candidates where they are without adding burden to your recruiters.

 Interview No Shows